Dushmilan/Spotify_Downloader_Backend/README.md

 ├── tests/                 # Test files
-├── youtube/               # Python scripts for YouTube downloading │   └── youtube_downloader.py     # Script that downloads audio from YouTube with SponsorBlock ├── microservices/         # New microservices architecture
+├── youtube/               # Python scripts for YouTube downloading │   └── youtube_downloader.py     # Script that downloads audio from YouTube with SponsorBlock └── .gitignore            # Git ignore file
-│   ├── api-gateway/       # API Gateway service (Node.js/Express)
-│   │   ├── server.js      # Main gateway server
-│   │   ├── package.json   # Dependencies for API Gateway
-│   │   └── src/           # Source files
-│   ├── metadata-service/  # Metadata service (Python Flask)
-│   │   ├── app.py         # Metadata service Flask application
-│   │   ├── requirements.txt # Python dependencies for metadata service
-│   │   └── src/           # Source files
-│   ├── search-service/    # Search service (Python Flask)
-│   │   ├── app.py         # Search service Flask application
-│   │   ├── requirements.txt # Python dependencies for search service
-│   │   └── src/           # Source files
-│   └── download-service/  # Download service (Python Flask)
-│       ├── app.py         # Download service Flask application
-│       ├── requirements.txt # Python dependencies for download service
-│       └── src/           # Source files
-└── .gitignore            # Git ignore file
 ```

-## Microservices Architecture

-The application now uses a microservices architecture with the following services:

-### API Gateway (`microservices/api-gateway/`)
-- Main entry point for all client requests
-- Handles request routing to appropriate services
-- Provides authentication and authorization middleware
-- Implements rate limiting and request logging
-- Aggregates responses from multiple services
-- Manages CORS and security headers

-### Metadata Service (`microservices/metadata-service/`)
-- Handles Spotify metadata extraction using existing Python scripts
-- Provides `/metadata` endpoint for extracting Spotify track information
-- Implements caching layer for frequently requested metadata
-- Maintains the same functionality as the original implementation

-### Search Service (`microservices/search-service/`)
-- Handles YouTube URL fetching using existing Python scripts
-- Provides `/youtube-url` endpoint for searching YouTube
-- Maintains the same search functionality as the original implementation

-### Download Service (`microservices/download-service/`)
-- Handles audio download and processing using existing Python scripts
-- Manages both single track and playlist downloads
-- Implements SponsorBlock integration and FFmpeg processing
-- Handles file management and storage coordination

 ## How It Works

-### Legacy MVC Architecture Workflow
+### MVC Architecture Workflow
-In the original architecture:
+In the architecture:
 1. Client sends requests to the main server
 2. Requests are routed through `spotifyRoutes.js` to `SpotifyController.js`
 3. The controller uses models (`SpotifyMetadata.js` and `track_download.js`) to execute Python scripts
 4. Response is returned to the client

-### Microservices Architecture Workflow (Recommended)
-In the new microservices architecture:

-#### API Gateway
-1. Client sends requests to the API Gateway at `/get-metadata`, `/get-youtube_url`, `/download-track`, or `/download-playlist`
-2. Gateway validates request format and forwards to appropriate service
-3. Gateway aggregates results from services and returns to client

-#### Metadata Service
-1. Client request reaches the API Gateway which forwards to Metadata Service
-2. Metadata Service executes Python script (`spotify/spotify_metadata.py`) using the spotify-scraper library to extract track metadata
-3. Response is returned through the API Gateway to the client

-#### Search Service
-1. Client request reaches the API Gateway which forwards to Search Service
-2. Search Service executes Python script (`spotify/fetch_youtube_url.py`) using yt-dlp to search YouTube for the track
-3. Response is returned through the API Gateway to the client

-#### Download Service
-1. Client request reaches the API Gateway which forwards to Download Service
-2. Download Service orchestrates the process by first getting metadata, then the YouTube URL, then downloading the audio
-3. Download Service executes Python scripts for each step (`spotify/spotify_metadata.py`, `spotify/fetch_youtube_url.py`, and `youtube/youtube_downloader.py`)
-4. Results are saved to the `downloads/` directory
-5. Response is returned through the API Gateway to the client

-### Playlist Downloading Workflow (New Feature)
+### Playlist Downloading Workflow
-1. Client sends a POST request to `/download-playlist` with a Spotify playlist URL (through API Gateway)
+1. Client sends a POST request to `/download-playlist` with a Spotify playlist URL
-2. The request is forwarded to the Download Service
-3. The controller extracts playlist metadata using `spotify/spotify_playlist.py`
+2. The controller extracts playlist metadata using `spotify/spotify_playlist.py`
-4. A directory is created for the playlist (with sanitized name to remove invalid characters)
+3. A directory is created for the playlist (with sanitized name to remove invalid characters)
-5. A `playlist_info.json` file is created containing detailed playlist information
+4. A `playlist_info.json` file is created containing detailed playlist information
-6. Each track in the playlist is downloaded with individual error handling
+5. Each track in the playlist is downloaded with individual error handling
-7. Track files are named with track numbers following the format: `{trackNumber} - {TrackName} - {ArtistName}.mp3` (e.g., `01 - Track Name - Artist Name.mp3`)
+6. Track files are named with track numbers following the format: `{trackNumber} - {TrackName} - {ArtistName}.mp3` (e.g., `01 - Track Name - Artist Name.mp3`)
-8. A comprehensive response is returned with success/failure statistics for each track
+7. A comprehensive response is returned with success/failure statistics for each track

 ### SponsorBlock Processing
 The YouTube downloader includes advanced SponsorBlock functionality: